U.S. records no new measles cases for first week since January

 The current outbreak of measles is the worst to hit the country since 1992, when 2,126 cases were reported, and threatens to end the nation’s measles-free status.

-The outbreak began on Oct.
-1, 2018, but the CDC did not begin publicly reporting weekly new cases for several months; in one week in January the agency recorded no new cases but did not report that information publicly, according to a CDC spokeswoman.
+The outbreak began in New York on Oct.
+1, 2018, but the CDC did not begin publicly reporting weekly new cases for several months; in one week in January the agency recorded no new cases but did not report that information publicly, according to CDC spokeswoman Kristen Nordlund.

 The majority of U.S. measles cases this year have occurred in children who had not received the measles-mumps-rubella vaccine, which confers immunity to the disease.